-Barcelona meet Bayern Munich in the quarter-finals of the Champions League this week, a clash between two of European football’s superpowers and perennial contenders for club football’s biggest prize.
+Barcelona meet Bayern Munich in the Champions League this evening, in a clash between two of European football’s superpowers.

-The two sides have shared ten Champions League titles between them throughout their illustrious histories and are remarkably the only two sides remaining in the last eight to have been crowned champions of Europe, whilst some of football’s finest have represented the sporting giants throughout the years.
+The two sides have shared 11 Champions League titles between them and some of football’s finest have represented the sporting giants throughout the years.

 Here are five of the best players to have played for Barcelona and Bayern Munich:

-Mark Hughes enjoyed stints at Barcelona and Bayern Munich in between two spells at Manchester United, firstly moving to Spain in a £2m deal in 1986 – signing alongside Gary Lineker as Terry Venables sought to add some British talent to a squad that had finished as runners-up in both La Liga and the European Cup.
+Mark Hughes enjoyed stints at Barcelona and Bayern Munich in between two spells at Manchester United.
+He moved to Spain in a £2m deal in 1986, where he signed alongside Gary Lineker as Terry Venables sought to add some British talent to a squad that had finished as runners-up in both La Liga and the European Cup.

-Hughes, however, struggled to make an impact with his bullish approach failing to win plaudits, the Welshman failing to settle in Catalonia during a single season that delivered just four league goals and saw him swiftly fall out-of-favour.
+Hughes, however, struggled to make an impact as his bullish approach failed to win plaudits.
+The Welshman spent a single season in Catalonia that delivered just four league goals and saw him swiftly fall out of favour.

-Hughes scored six goals in 18 appearances for Bayern – including a hat-trick against Bochum – and established himself as a favourite amongst the club’s supporters, later returning to Manchester United and winning six major honours during his second spell at Old Trafford.
+Hughes scored six goals in 18 appearances for Bayern – including a hat-trick against Bochum – and established himself as a favourite amongst the club’s supporters.
+He later returned to Manchester United and won six major honours during his second spell at Old Trafford.

 Mark van Bommel

-The combative midfielder had forged a reputation as a ferocious competitor during a trophy-laden spell in his native Netherlands with PSV Eindhoven, twice named as Dutch Footballer of the Year after helping PSV to four league titles and the semi-finals of the Champions League to attract the attention of Barcelona.
+The combative midfielder forged a reputation as a ferocious competitor during a trophy-laden spell in his native Netherlands with PSV Eindhoven, where he was twice named as Dutch Footballer of the Year after helping PSV to four league titles and the semi-finals of the Champions League.

-Bayern Munich came calling and Van Bommel headed to Germany in search of a new challenge, overcoming a difficult debut season for the Bavarian side to become an increasingly influential figure, becoming Bayern’s first ever non-German captain following the retirement of Oliver Kahn.
+Bayern Munich came calling and Van Bommel headed to Germany in search of a new challenge.
+After overcoming a difficult debut season for the Bavarian side he became an increasingly influential figure and became Bayern’s first ever non-German captain following the retirement of Oliver Kahn.

-His four seasons with the club saw Van Bommel make 183 appearances in all competitions, winning domestic doubles in 2008 and 2010, alongside reaching the final of the Champions League under Louis van Gaal.
+His four seasons with the club saw Van Bommel make 183 appearances in all competitions, winning domestic doubles in 2008 and 2010.
+He also formed part of the team that reached the 2010 Champions League final under Louis van Gaal.

-The current conductor of the Bayern Munich midfield came through the famed La Masia youth system at Barcelona, making his first-team debut for the club as a teenager before racking up over a century of appearances for the Catalan side.
+Thiago Alcantara came through the famed La Masia youth system at Barcelona and made his first-team debut for the club as a teenager, before racking up over a century of appearances for the Catalan side.

-His spell with the Spanish giants saw success come in the form of two league titles and the Champions League amongst a host of honours, before heading to Bayern Munich in 2013 in search of increased status after struggling to command an automatic place in a talented midfield at the Camp Nou.
+His spell with the Spanish giants saw success come in the form of two league titles and the Champions League, before a move to Bayern Munich in 2013 in search of increased status after struggling to command an automatic place in a talented midfield at the Camp Nou.

-Thiago’s move to Germany has coincided with an era of unprecedented domestic dominance for Bayern, winning seven consecutive Bundesliga titles and four German Cups since making the move to Bavaria.
+Thiago’s move to Germany coincided with an era of unprecedented domestic dominance for Bayern, as he won seven consecutive Bundesliga titles and four German Cups during his time in Bavaria.

-Arturo Vidal has racked up major honours at a host of Europe’s leading clubs, winning eight league titles across spells in Italy, Germany and Spain.
+Arturo Vidal has racked up major honours at a host of Europe’s leading clubs, winning nine league titles across spells in Italy, Germany and Spain.

 The Chile international signed for Bayern following a successful spell with Juventus, where he quickly established himself as a key figure in the club’s winning-machine, winning three consecutive Bundesliga titles and twice being named in the division’s Team of the Season.